-Child First Evaluation: Highlights of Outcome Data Analysis
+Child First Impact: Highlights of Outcome Data Analysis

 Child First collects and analyzes implementation and outcome data on an ongoing basis with the support of the Child First Research and Evaluation Team at the University of Connecticut Health Center (UCHC).